andrewcooke/choochoo/docs/rtree.md

 Profiling suggests that most time is spent comparing MBRs (evaluating `max()` and `min()`).
-This occurs on descent and argues for small (more discriminaatory) nodes.
+This occurs on descent and argues for small (more discriminatory) nodes.
 This is supported by timing tests across different entry sizes - `max_entries` of 3 appears optimal.

 Exponential split is slower than quadratic or linear at any entry